Wlab518/SV_procedure/README.md

 `vi sample_info.txt`

-4.To prepare the configuration file as the pipeline input according to the “SV_procedure/test/config.ini” file
+4.To prepare the configuration file as the pipeline input according to the “SV_procedure/test/config.ini” file：

 `vi config.in  #including the path of database downloaded above, raw sequence data and so on`